FabricMC/fabric/fabric-fluid-api-v1/README.md

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class extends the `FlowableFluid` class and implements some common methods, to avoid reimplementing them.
+It implements also the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface to provide other fluid customizations.
 It's still an abstract class, so you have to implement some specific methods.
 Remember that is still possible to override the implemented methods to change their behavior.